Honor the power of your voice and begin your journey with us today!

 • Tremors

-• Sleeping problems
+• Sleeping issues

 • Decreased hygiene

 If your parent is suffering from substance use disorder, it is common to notice a shift in their sleeping habits.
-For instance, parent’s suffering from cocaine use disorder they will act extremely manic, energetic, excitable, and alert during their drug use.
+For instance, parents suffering from cocaine use disorder they will act extremely manic, energetic, excitable, and alert during their drug use.
 Following a binge on cocaine, your parent may remain awake for days.
 However, as the drug leaves their system, they crash into exhaustion and pass out for hours or days.

 • Deceitful behavior

-• Isolation
+• Self-isolation

 • Money problems